UweKrueger/volvox/doc/FirstSteps.md

 #### Non-Interactive Interpreter

 It is not necessary to compile the file to an executable.
-You cat run the JIT-interpreter with
+You can run the JIT-interpreter with

 ```bash